claranet/terraform-postgresql-users/README.md

 Terraform module using `PostgreSQL` provider to create users and manage their roles on an existing database.
 This module will be used in combination with others PostgreSQL modules (like [`azure-db-postgresql-flexible`](https://registry.terraform.io/modules/claranet/db-postgresql-flexible/azurerm/) for example).

-**Note:** For security reasons, this module revoke privileges on the default `public` PostgreSQL schema.

 <!-- BEGIN_TF_DOCS -->
 ## Global versioning rule for Claranet Azure modules